EXPERT GUIDEChess PuzzlesAll Levels

 Most grandmasters and elite coaches recommend 15-30 puzzles per day for dedicated tactical training, with 10-15 being sufficient for players focused primarily on other areas.
 Elite solvers who make tactics their primary training may work through 50-100 puzzles daily, but these individuals have already built strong pattern recognition and can move through easier puzzles quickly.
 For most players, quality analysis of fewer puzzles outperforms rushing through many without proper review.

 The critical insight is that frequency matters more than volume.
 Solving 20 puzzles consistently every day for six months produces better results than solving 200 puzzles in one intensive Sunday session followed by nothing for a week.
 The brain consolidates pattern knowledge during rest periods between sessions, so distributed practice with sleep intervals outperforms massed practice.
-Platform data from ChessDream confirms this pattern among improvers.
+This pattern holds broadly across training approaches and is a well-established principle of spaced learning.

 Daily Puzzle Volume Recommendations: